eagronin/market-basket-prepare/README.md

 nrow(items)
 ```

-The number of observations remains at `527,944`, which means that all the cancellations were in the subset of items that we have already removed in prior rounds of data cleanining.
+The number of observations remains at `527,944`, which means that all the cancellations were in the subset of items that we have already removed in prior rounds of data cleaning.

 Let's output summary statistics again using `summary(items)`: